forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/development-models.md

 ![Retrieve source from org](./images/retrieve-source-from-org.png)

-You can retrieve source for a manifest, a source file, a directory, or a folder:
+You can retrieve source for a manifest, source files, directories, or folders:

 - Manifest
   - In VS Code explorer or editor, right-click a manifest file and select **SFDX: Retrieve Source in Manifest from Org**.